 There was one final ambition which I had yet to fulfil.
 Thankfully, the University of East Anglia (UEA) in Norwich runs one of the most prestigious creative writing programmes in the country.
 I was very grateful that they invited me onto their MA in Creative Writing (Crime Fiction) in 2017.
 I graduated from the course in 2019, and my debut novel was shortlisted for the Little, Brown UEA writer’s prize that autumn.

 That novel was “Under Violent Skies”.
 It was published in September 2020 by one of the UK’s leading indie publishers, Joffe Books.
-I so proud to be invited to join Jasper and his team, their support and care over my novels is a true joy.
-“Into Deadly Storms” is Sara’s second outing, and I know that both Sara and myself could not be in better hands.
+I so proud to be invited to join Jasper and his team.
+Their support and care over my novels is a true joy.
+I know that both Sara and myself could not be in better hands.